anderssv/the-example/doc/test-setup.md

 - It has a logical location.
 If not, people will duplicate a set up in many places.
 - It is standardized, but flexible.
 Easy to get the defaults, modify easily for the common cases, and simple to modify for corner cases.

-# The main parts of a set-up

-There is usually two main things that is set up:
+# Setting up both the data and the system

+Getting the right test data set up is just half the job.
+You also need to set the system to use those data.
+I usually think the system setup to have two parts:
-1. System - Think things like configuration and dependency injection.
+1. System - Things like configuration and dependency injection.
 It Might include DB connections and pools, or you should probably use [Fakes](fakes.md) as you default.
-2. State - Think rows in a database and/or storage, and any external service state in [test doubles](https://martinfowler.com/bliki/TestDouble.html).
+2. State - Like rows in a database and/or storage, and any external service state in [test doubles](https://martinfowler.com/bliki/TestDouble.html).

 Number 1 can be solved through things like Spring, or as I prefer: [Manual Dependency Injection](https://anderssv.medium.com/rolling-your-own-dependency-injection-7045f8b64403).

-Number two can be solved with variations of Object Mother and [fakes](fakes.md).
+Number two can be solved with variations of Object Mother, [Testing Through The Domain](tttd.md) and [fakes](fakes.md).

-# Examples
+# Example

+This is parts of the code in this repository.
+Follow the links to browse around the full classes and setup.

 ## Setting up test data